simplisafe-raisch/code-comments/README.md

      // REST OF CODE
      ```

-      Note: While the pragmas are not required, it's a best practice to expressly state all requirements or 'state-changing' values affecting the module.
+      Note: While the pragmas are not required, it's a best practice to explicitly state all requirements or 'state-changing' values affecting the module.

 1. Always use `debug` with well thought-out, hierarchically organized tags.